snickerton/TravelingSalesmanClockAlgorithm/README.md

 And to be fair, this is pretty cool and works great.
 But I couldn't figure out why my original idea wasn't as optimal:

-*Can't I just average the points, get a center, and then go clockwise around it and find my path?*
+*What if I just average the points, get a center, and then go clockwise around it and find my path?*

 ## Clock Algorithm Explanation
 *(Still doubting that this isn't a pre-existing solution which I somehow couldn't find while googling)*